Be Dog Confident

 Information on our next Be Dog Confident workshop will be displayed here when available.

-Our next Be Dog Confident workshop will be hosted virtually on Wednesday April 28th at 15:30.
-If you are interested in talking part in this free workshop, contact our Dublin Education and Community Officer Audrey at [email protected]
+Our next Be Dog Confident workshop will be hosted virtually on Wednesday June 30th at 15:30.
+If you are interested in talking part in this free workshop, contact our Senior Education and Community Officer Dawn as [email protected]

 Helping children build their confidence around dogs

 With over 36% of Irish households owning a dog, there are a lot of pooches around the country!
 The chances are high you will come into contact with them at the park, along the street or even at a friend's or family member's house.

 At Dogs Trust, we understand that not everyone is comfortable being around dogs and we know some people may also be scared of them.
 This can impact a child's life, from not wanting to play in the park or visit friends, to being worried about walking down the street in case they see a dog.
 We want to help children build their confidence around dogs so that they feel less anxiety when they encounter a dog, which will be beneficial for both the child and the dog!We also hope this will help families with dogs who have visiting children.